kevinfiol/umai/README.md

 );
 ```

 When used with stateful components, the `dom` property may be used to store references to DOM elements (similar to `ref`/`useRef` in React).
-This is useful for third-party library integration.
 ```jsx
 const Scrollbox = () => {
   let containerEl;